 This includes pre-trip educational lessons, intensive science lab and field work and instruction led by world-renowned scientists, airfare, room, board, daily excursions (ziplining, trail riding, naturalist-guided half-day hike at a volcanic national park, an evening of local cooking classes), and ground transportation in Costa Rica.

-For a first-hand account, visit this summer’s trip blog, written by the students each day of the expedition: http://ctxcostarica.blogspot.com
+For a first-hand account, visit last summer’s trip blog, written by the students each day of the expedition: http://ctxcostarica.blogspot.com

 You can find additional detail, including trip blogs from other participating schools, at http://seedsforeducation.org